Ricky Seals-Jones Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- Seals-Jones' stat line this year features 29 catches for 263 yards and two touchdowns.
-He puts up 17.5 yards per game, and has been targeted 47 times.
+- Seals-Jones has caught 29 passes on 47 targets for 263 yards and two touchdowns, averaging 17.5 yards per game.

 - Seals-Jones has been the target of 9.5% (47 total) of his team's 496 passing attempts this season.

-- With 12 targets in the red zone this season, Seals-Jones has been on the receiving end of 24.0% of his team's 50 red zone pass attempts.
+- Seals-Jones has seen the ball thrown his way 12 times in the red zone this season, 24.0% of his team's 50 red zone pass attempts.

-- The Football Team have thrown the ball in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
-This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Seals-Jones' matchup with the Eagles.